ITIN – Important Facts You Need To Know About The Individual Taxpayer Identification Number

 Can I Use My ITIN to Apply for Bank Accounts and Credit Cards?

-Although an Individual Taxpayer Identification Number is not technically used for applying for loans or credit cards, some financial institutions and credit unions will allow individuals to apply for checking, savings, credit card accounts and home loans using an ITIN.
+Although an Individual Taxpayer Identification Number is not necessary for applying for loans or credit cards, some financial institutions and credit unions will allow individuals to apply for checking, savings, credit card accounts and home loans using an ITIN.
 It is up to the individual bank as to whether or not they accept the ITIN for this purpose.

 Where Can I Get More Information About the ITIN or Help Filing Taxes?